-“The medical professionals involved in the care and treatment of Christine made several errors and omissions that ultimately led to a tragic and preventable loss.
+“The medical professionals involved in the care and treatment made several errors and omissions that ultimately led to a tragic and preventable loss.
 Her doctor should have recommended an EKG be performed due to her symptoms, but this essential step was not conducted,” attorney James Wilkens said of the case.

 The Defendants Offered a Settlement of $3.3 Million After Four Years of Contested Litigation

-Christine’s husband, who had a successful job working in the finance industry, had to halt his career in order to care for and support his two sons with autism.
+The late mother and wife’s husband, who had a successful job working in the finance industry, had to halt his career in order to care for and support his two sons with autism.
 A dedicated father, he now referees for county sports teams in order to spend more quality time with his sons.

 “Although no amount of money can replace a wife and mother, this settlement will go a long way in providing security and services that this terrific family sorely needs.
 I am relieved that we were able to reach a successful outcome for this man, who is a shining example of a devoted husband and father,” said Mr. Wilkens.